 No!
 You may notice people wearing name tags.
-Please make yourself one (blank ones are located in the coatroom) so that we may greet you by name.
-If you would like a permanent name tag made for you, please fill out a pink request form (also in the coatroom) and hand to an usher or drop in the offering plate.
+Please make yourself one (blank ones are located in the coatroom and in the folders in the pews) so that we may greet you by name.
+If you would like a permanent name tag made for you, please fill out a yellow request form (also in the coatroom) and hand to an usher or drop in the offering plate.

 If you have a question, please ask someone for help.
 Don’t hesitate to say, “Hello, I’m visiting.
 What is this about?”
 Our congregation is friendly and happy to have the chance to welcome you!